nd-hung/introduction2programming/01-environment-setup/vscode/README.md

 <p>
 <blockquote class="otro-blockquote">
- Make it work, make it right, make it fast.
+ Everybody should learn to program a computer because it teaches you how to think.
-  <span> – Kent Beck</span>
+  <span> – Steve Jobs</span>
 </blockquote>
 </p>